 Here at Non Fault Car Accident Repair we offer a fast, flexible car accident management service which can help you maintain your no claims bonus.
 We also promise to significantly reduce the stress associated with a no fault accident by taking care of the paperwork, liaising with the third party insurers, organising repairs and providing a like-for-like hire vehicle within 24 hours*.
-Call today on 0845 055 2074 to discuss your situation with our experts.
+Call Monday to Friday between 9 am and 5 pm on 0800 059 0220 to discuss your situation with our experts.

 After a no fault car accident

 If you are involved in a car accident it’s an offence not to stop the car at the scene.
 You should ensure your car is in a safe position, switch off the engine and put your hazard lights on straight away.
 Check for injuries with any passengers as well as recording anything about the way you feel yourself.
 If it’s only a minor collision and there are no injuries you should still make note of the details.
 Call the emergency services immediately if there is any damage to property, the road is blocked by the vehicles or if there are any injuries amongst those involved.

 It’s important to stay calm and take a moment to collect your thoughts, especially if you’re angry because the car accident was not your fault.
 You shouldn’t apologise or admit responsibility for the accident until it’s 100% clear what has happened as a third party may later take this as an admission of liability.
 There’s some further advice on what to do after a car accident from The AA.